 Career Scope for Data Analysts

 There has never been a better time to be a data analyst professional.
 With about 2.5 quintillion bytes of data created every day, the demand for people who can help companies leverage that data is inevitable.
+There are 65,000+ data analyst job openings in India at present, according to LinkedIn.

 And this demand is indicated by the increase in their salary in recent times.